eliashaeussler/typo3-warming/Documentation/Configuration/SiteConfiguration.rst

     :Path: languages > (site language) > xml_sitemap_path
     :type: string

-    Path to the XML sitemap of an additional site language.
+    Path to the XML sitemap of an **additional site language**.
     It must be relative to the entry point of the site language.

 ..  seealso::